Oneonta High School: History

 Oneonta's first high school was incorporated on November 6, 1874.
 Its library was noted in 1915.
 In 1913 at the school's 42nd commencement 53 students graduated, its largest class up to that point.

 The first modern high school opened in 1908, on the site of the former Union School on Academy Street.
 It was a three-story building in classical style, with statuary throughout the interior.
 Almost 600 people attended the school's first college night in 1938.
 School activities included a Key Club, founded in 1948.

 The high school continued to include elementary grades until 1927, when a junior high school was opened on an adjacent site.
 In 1964, the high school moved to its present building on East Street, which unlike the former building, had on-site sports facilities.
 The Academy Street building became part of the junior high school, and was demolished in 1977 after the middle school moved to a new building next to the high school.
 In the 1990s, the high school was renovated and a science wing added.

-Oneonta High School was the subject of a 1954 master's thesis examining high school dropouts.
+Oneonta Senior High School was the subject of a 1954 master's thesis examining high school dropouts.

+Athletics

+Oneonta Senior High School is a member of the Southern Tier Athletic Conference (STAC).
+They are also part of the New York Public High School Athletic Association (NYPSAA) under Section IV, Class C.

+Oneonta's mascot is a Yellowjacket, taking inspiration from the Georgia Tech Yellowjackets.